danielg7/danielg7.github.io/_posts/2017-04-04-PlayingWithCrimeData.md

 ## Summarize

-Time to calculate some summary statistics (thanks to $dplyr$) and recombine the data into some new dataframes for visualizing.
+Time to calculate some summary statistics (thanks to dplyr) and recombine the data into some new dataframes for visualizing.

 ```r